suurjaak/Deckathlon/README.md

                 "S":  80,
                 "C": 100
               },
-              "some other":       points for making some other special move, },
+              "some other":       points for making some other special move;
+          },

           "bonuses": {        bonuses for conditions like bidding blind: